-These fellowships are generally available for all freelancers to apply to, no matter what nationality.
+These fellowships are generally open for application to all freelancers worldwide.

 Deadline: Rolling basis

 The Reuters Institute, based at the University of Oxford, offers a limited number of Journalist Fellowships each year.
 The fully-funded Fellowships are aimed at practising journalists from all over the world, to enable them to research a topic of their choice, related to their work and the broader media industry, before returning to newsrooms.
 Fellowships last one, two or three terms.
-Applicants must have at least five years of journalistic experience and the ability to write at a publishable level of English, allowing you to participate in the fellowship and produce papers when necessary.
+Applicants must have at least five years of journalistic experience and the ability to write at a publishable level of English.

 Deadline: Rolling basis